 cars, traveled west to San Francisco.
 On

-Forrest and the other members of A Company received the word of the surrender on April 8, 1942, from Capt.
-Fred Bruni.
+Forrest and the other members of A Company received the order "crash" at 6:45 the morning of April 9th.
+They circled their tanks and fired a armor piercing round into the engine of each tank.
 It was on this day that Forest became a Prisoner of War.

 Forrest took part in the death march and was held as a POW at Camp O'Donnell.
 Shortly after arriving there, he volunteered to go out on a work detail to collect scrap metal.
 Other members of A Company on the detail with him were Lewis Wallisch, Dale Lawton, Ken Schoeberle, James Schultz and Phil Parrish.
 After arriving back at Mariveles, the men were taken to Calauan to rebuild a bridge.
 There, they were joined by Joe McCrea and Bill Nolan.